River-Kt/river/README.md

 - A queue client is created using the `QueueClientBuilder`, which specifies the name of the queue as `numbers`.
 - A `Jdbc` object is instantiated to establish connections with a `PostgreSQL` database using the provided credentials and a connection pool size of 10.
-- Messages are received from the queue as a `Flow` using `queue.receiveMessagesAsFlow()` with a maximum parallelism of 10.
+- Messages are received from the queue as a `Flow` using `queue.receiveMessagesAsFlow()` with a maximum concurrency of 10.
 - The received messages are then `chunked` into groups of 100 messages or within 250 milliseconds, whichever comes first, using the `TimeWindow` strategy.
 - After each chunk is emitted, the messages are batch-inserted into the `PostgreSQL` database using the `jdbc.batchUpdate()` function.
 The messages are inserted into the `numbers` table, with each message's text being converted to an integer and set as the value in the `number` column.